junseoparkX/Personal-Library-Management/README.md

 - As a user, I want to be able to view the list of books in the library.
 - As a user, I want to be able to update my reading status.
 - As a user, I want to be able to search for books by title, author and genres.
+- As a user, I want to be able to remove books from the library.